stephenverderame/cpp_book/src/move/optimizations.md

 # Move Optimizations

-Still with me?
-Some of the last chapter definitely got pretty deep in the weeds.
+Are you still with me?
+The last chapter definitely got pretty deep in the weeds.
-In the spirit of full disclosure, that's because during my Googling to double check what I did know, I found quite a bit I didn't know.
+In the spirit of full disclosure, that's because during my Googling to double check myself, I found quite a bit I didn't know.
 I realized that I had no idea when it was useful to return a rvalue reference aside from re-implementing `std::move`, and I also realized that my understanding of xvalues was pretty muddled.
 It just goes to prove my point that I'm no expert.
 Anyway...